-- (a) A revenue requirement for any test year used to establish base rates shall exclude: - (I) expenses related to marketing and administration or customer service for unregulated products or services provided or sold by the utility or the utility's affiliates in accordance with the rules addressing unregulated goods and services 4 CCR 723-3-3500, et seq.; - (II) entertainment or gift expenses; - (III) penalties or fines related to taxes; - (IV) expenses associated with investor-relations; - (V) expenses associated with lobbying or other activities meant to influence the outcome of any local, state, or federal legislation, ordinance, resolution, or ballot measure.
+- (I) expenses related to marketing and administration or customer service for unregulated products or services provided or sold by the utility or the utility's affiliates in accordance with the rules addressing unregulated goods and services 4 CCR 723-3-3500, et seq.; - (II) entertainment or gift expenses; - (III) penalties or fines related to taxes; - (IV) investor-relation expenses; - (V) expenses associated with lobbying or other activities meant to influence the outcome of any local, state, or federal legislation, ordinance, resolution, or ballot measure.
 For the purpose of a base rate proceeding and related reporting, lobbying means directly, or through the solicitation of others, communicating with a person that is in a position to make a policy decision in order to influence the outcome of local, state, or federal legislation; - (VI) organizational dues, membership dues, or other contributions to any organization, association, institution, corporation, or other entity that engages in lobbying or other similar activities meant to influence the outcome of any local, state, or federal legislation, ordinance, resolution, or ballot measure; - (VII) advertising and public relations expenses incurred to promote or improve the utility's brand, to influence public opinion about the utility, to create good will toward the utility from the general public.
-Advertising regarding service interruptions, safety measures, emergency conditions, or employment opportunities with the utility may be included in a revenue requirement for any test year as determined by the Commission;

-- (VIII) advertising and public relations expenses not directly related to a purpose or program that is required or authorized under statute, rule, or order.
+Advertising regarding service interruptions, safety measures, emergency conditions, or employment opportunities with the utility may be included in a revenue requirement for any test year as determined by the Commission; - (VIII) advertising and public relations expenses not directly related to a purpose or program that is required or authorized under statute, rule, or order.
 Advertising or other consumer education expenses directly related to income-based rates and services, including special rates, pilot programs, energy efficiency, beneficial electrification, renewable energy, and transportation electrification, may be included in a revenue requirement for any test year as determined by the Commission; - (IX) charitable giving expenses, including contributions to organizations qualified under